We must receive all application materials by the deadline to consider you

 If you sent your test scores to the University of Washington in a previous year, you do not need to resend them if they are still valid.
 If the scores were sent for another program's application, they can also still be used and the system will link them to your new application.

 If you do not have scores for any reason, simply leave the self-report field blank.
-If you are an international student who is exempt from the TOEFL requirement due to having a degree from a U.S./English-based institution, disregard any application status note indicating that the scores are missing or incomplete.
+If you are an international student who is exempt from the TOEFL requirement due to having a degree from a U.S./English-based institution or other reason, disregard any application status note indicating that the scores are missing or incomplete.
+You should select your reason for exemption under question 10 of the first application page "Indicate how you intend to satisfy the English Language proficiency requirement."

 In the online application, submit the names and contact information for a minimum of three recommenders (maximum five).
 The system will then immediately email them a request to complete a letter of recommendation and an online evaluation by the application deadline.
 The message will direct them to the online system where they can choose to submit the letter online (by typing directly or uploading a file) or mail the letter to us.